reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 That's how easy it is to create a new Laravel application with secure user authentication via Okta!

+You can find the completed project [on GitHub](https://github.com/oktadeveloper/okta-php-laravel-auth).

 ## Learn More About Laravel, Authentication, and Okta

 If you find any issues, please add a comment below, and we'll do our best to help.
 If you liked this tutorial, you should[follow us on Twitter](https://twitter.com/oktadev).
 Follow us on [YouTube](https://www.youtube.com/c/oktadev) to find our screencasts and other videos.